Brandddd/practice-multithreading-java/README.md

 # Practice MultiThreading Using Java

-The next code its a implementation of differents practices that will use multithread functions in the programming language Java
+The next code its the implementation of 2 differents practices using multithread functions in the programming language Java

 ## First Program: